tornimo/tornimo-spring-reporter/README.md

 ## Start Using Tornimo.io
 1) If you haven't done so, signup for a free account at [tornimo.io](https://tornimo.io/start-free-trial/)
-2) After a few minutes, you will receive a link to your dashboard and a token.
+2) After a few minutes, you will receive a link to your dashboard, url for data ingestion and a token.
 Use the token in the configuration step
 3) Add tornimo-spring-reporter to your dependencies

 ## Configuration
 ```
 management.metrics.export.tornimo.token=b55670fd-ea50-40e4-9cf3-82d2ed46c629  # 1
+management.metrics.export.tornimo.host=put.b55670fd.tornimo.io                # 2
-management.metrics.export.tornimo.app=example-app                             # 2
+management.metrics.export.tornimo.app=example-app                             # 3
 ```
 1) token provided during registration at [tornimo.io](tornimo.io)
+2) url for metrics ingestion, provided during registration
-2) application name that will be added to the metric path
+3) application name that will be added to the metric path

 ## Maven Dependency